Deelvin/tvm/docs/how_to/deploy/adreno.rst

 power consumption.

-This guide will demonstrate :ref:`the benefits of using textures with Adreno<Advantages of the Textures>`, :ref:`how to build TVM with OpenCL-SDK<Building TVM for Adreno>` (needed by Adreno devices) and TVM RPC enabled.
-It will also provide :ref:`example code<Build and deploy model for Adreno>` to better understand the differences with compiling and deploying models on Adreno devices.
+This guide will demonstrate :ref:`the benefits of using textures with Adreno<Advantages of the Textures>`, how to :ref:`build TVM with OpenCL-SDK<Building TVM for Adreno>` (needed by Adreno devices) and TVM RPC enabled.
+It will also provide :ref:`example code<Build and deploy model for Adreno>` to better understand the differences in compiling and deploying models for Adreno devices.

 Advantages of the Textures
 --------------------------

-One of the advantages of Adreno is its clever handling of textures.
+One of the Adreno's advantages is clever handling of textures.
 At the moment, TVM is able to benefit from this by having texture support for Adreno.
 The graph below shows the Adreno A5x architecture.